Bradfield: St Giles, Bradfield

 This pretty little church is open at all times and welcomes all who wish to come and pray, contemplate or just sit in the quiet of the country side.

-The handsome three stage perpendicular tower was beautifully built with some chequered patterns of lime stone and flint, but strangely has no parapet.
-St. Giles has had some restructuring and rebuilding work done over the years but still retains it medieval character.
+The handsome three stage perpendicular tower was beautifully built with some chequered patterns of lime stone and flint but strangely has no parapet.
+St. Giles has had some restructuring and rebuilding work done over the years but still retains its medieval character.
 There were once aisles which were demolished around 1785 and windows inserted into the filled-in arcades, as the church was too large.
 Then in 1860 the Victorians refurbished the interior (see the cutting below for a contemporary account).
-And six years ago the Chancel roof was stripped and re-slated.

-The latest major repair was in Jan/Feb 2012 to the Silence Chamber Floor, which was in danger of immanent collapse.
+Then in 2003 the chancel roof was stripped and re-slated at a cost of £48,000.
+The VAT reclaimed (£6,058) almost paid for the latest major repair in 2012 to the silence chamber floor, which was itself in danger of immanent collapse.
 The cause was the rubbish brought in by pigeons and jackdaws; the remedy was to upgrade the wire mesh covering the sound openings.
-There is a photographic record of the work on display in the church.

-Many of the changes are there for you to “read” in your imagination.
-An earlier floor is nine inches below the wood one.
+In the meantime take a slow walk arround St.Giles.
+Many of the changes made earlier are there for you to “read” in your imagination.
+An earlier earth floor is nine inches below the wood one.
 The aisles were how much bigger?
 And was the church much darker?
-With no electric lighting, the lamps you see are each rated at 200 candle power.
-Look up at the painting above the arch, it may not be a masterpiece, but is probably typical for a small rural (poorer) church which employed an itinerant journeyman to paint it.
+With no electric lighting, the lamps you see are each rated at 200 candle power (which I personally doubt in practice).
+Look up at the painting above the arch.
+It may not be a masterpiece but is probably typical for a small rural (poorer) church, which employed an itinerant journeyman to paint it.

-This web site is being "refreshed".
-The hope is to provide useful information to visitors, (holiday makers; walkers & cyclists using the Paston Way or our Quiet Lanes; "church collectors" or those who just arrive by happychance) rather than local residents, who will know most of this information anyway.
-Thank you for reading this far, incidentally, if I have made any errors, please let me know.
+Thank you for reading this far.
+Incidentally, if I have made any errors, please let me know.
 Also if there is an addition you feel would be useful, I would appreciate an email.
 Thanks.
-(MK)

 Lastly a press cutting from the Norfolk Chronicle and Norwich Gazette dated 21st July 1860.